 A brewing storm over Mountain Zebra Park, South Africa.

-The Earth is a blue-green planet sustaining all life as we know it.
-Our home is filled with lush forests, vast deserts and beautiful landscapes of nature.
-Currently, it is being invaded by catalyzed climate change caused by human activity such as pollution.
 Environmental studies broadly encompass Earth processes, surface and atmospheric dynamics, Earth system history and ecology.
 Scientists work to learn as much as possible about how climate change affects the Earth and our environment to better understand the severity of global warming and human intervention on the environment.

 Five mass extinction events have hit the planet since the first single-celled organisms split and multiplied.
 These events have snuffed out more life than we can imagine in the relative blink of a Brontosaurus's eye....more